omonimus1/blog-jade-rubick/content/posts/2020-09-23--implementing-pay-equity/index.md

 If you have experience implementing pay equity, please [reach out to me](/contact), as I'm interested in networking with other individuals who have experience with it.
 I'm also available to [help organizations that want to make these changes](/about), as an advisor.

-### Thank you
+## Thank you

 Thank you to Mike Cen (mcen on Rands) for suggesting the importance of communication, making sure you have a process for compensation updates, and leaving levels empty.
+Thank you to my friend for sharing her story.
+And thanks to the leaders who made pay equity possible at companies I worked at before.
+I don't really know who to most credit there.

 _Image credit: [Workandpix](https://pixabay.com/users/wokandapix-614097/)_